What Is an IT Project Manager? And How to Become One

 IT project managers can work with the IT teams of many different types of organisations, including health care facilities, tech companies, and universities, among many others.

 An IT project manager brings new IT processes of an organisation to fruition.
-Here’s what the actual tasks and responsibilities of an IT project manager might include:
+Here is what the actual tasks and responsibilities of an IT project manager might include:

 Communicate with stakeholders, including IT managers, vendors, and executive leaders

-Job growth for IT project managers in the UK is projected to be strong.
-The amount of IT project managers in the UK has grown by about 60 per cent in the past 10 years, according to data gathered by Statista [2].
-Between 2017 and 2027, the PMI projects that 5.5 million project management jobs will be created in the information services sector, making it the second-largest sector in project management job growth [3].
+The Project Management Institute (PMI) projects 7 lakh new project managers to be needed in India from 2017 to 2027.
+PMI also sees strong growth for project manager jobs internationally, estimating the sector to grow by 33 percent or 2.2 crore new jobs by 2027.
+It expects India and China to represent over 75 percent of the world's project management positions through 2027 [2].

-Below is a list of average base salaries for similar positions in the UK.
-Data comes from Glassdoor and is accurate as of February 2023:
+Below is a list of average India base salaries for similar positions.
+Data comes from Glassdoor and is accurate as of September 2022:

 IT project management will require project management skills and experience.
-Though technical skills aren’t always required, they are often requested and can give you a strong edge in your application.
+Though technical skills are not always required, they are often requested and can give you a strong edge in your application.

 A mix of project management skills and technical IT skills can bring you closer to landing a position as an IT project manager.
-The main skills you’ll need to learn can broadly be broken down into three categories:
+The main skills you will need to learn can be broadly classified into three categories:

-Project management methodologies: As a project manager, you should be familiar with various approaches to project management.
-Since IT can be a volatile field, knowledge of methods and approaches that are designed to accommodate changes are often requested.
-These might include:
+Project management methodologies.
+As a project manager, you should be familiar with various approaches to project management.
+Since IT can be a dynamic field, knowledge of methods and approaches that are designed to accommodate changes are often requested.
+These might include Agile, Scrum, Kanban, and Lean.

-Project management processes: Completing a project successfully means taking the project through the four stages of the project lifecycle: initiating, planning, executing, and closing.
-You’ll need to know how to budget, assess risk, set schedules, assign tasks, run kick-off meetings, and more.
+Project management processes.
+Completing a project successfully means taking the project through the four stages of the project lifecycle: initiating, planning, executing, and closing.
+You will need to know how to budget, assess risk, set schedules, assign tasks, run kick-off meetings, and more.

-Technical IT skills: Since you’ll be working to implement large-scale projects, a broad understanding of IT processes will be helpful.
-This can include security, systems, networks, cloud computing, or programming and scaling various aspects of IT processes.
-The exact technical skills you’ll want to cultivate can vary depending on the industry and job.
+Technical IT skills.
+Since you'll be working to implement large-scale projects, a broad understanding of IT processes will be helpful.
+This can include security, systems, networks, cloud computing or programming, and scaling various aspects of IT processes.
+The exact technical skills you will want to cultivate can vary depending on the industry and job.
 For example, a biotechnology firm might ask for some experience in biotechnology.

 What degree do you need to be an IT project manager?